NinevaStudios/nineva-docs/docs/ue-plugins/firebase-unreal.md

 ## Setup

+- Go through the [initial setup](#firebase-goodies) in the beginning of this guide and make sure you have your `google-services.json` or `GoogleService-Info.plist` file picked in the plugin settings.
+If you make changes in the dashboard, make sure to re-download and re-pick it!

 - First of all, your project must be a C++ project, you can easily convert your Blueprint-only project to C++ project by creating a random C++ class in the inspector

 - Go to the Project Settings -> Firebase Goodies and toggle the Enable Editor support toggle.

 ![](images/firebase/desktop/desktop-0.png)

-- After that close the Editor, go to the `[Project]/Plugins/FirebaseGoodies` directory and delete the `Binaries` and `Intermediate` folders.
+!> After that close the Editor, go to the `[Project]/Plugins/FirebaseGoodies` directory and delete the `Build`, `Binaries` and `Intermediate` folders.
 This will force the plugin to be rebuilt and include the desktop dependencies.

 ![](images/firebase/desktop/desktop-1.png)